mralj/pinksale-anti-bot-breaker/README.md

 As you can see buy happened in the 0th block.

 ## Anti-bot Smart contract analysis
+Here is what decompiled bytecode looks like (spoiler alert: like someone from hell decided to create Python to torture us).

 For the most important part search for: `ecd07a53`
 In the code below there are my thoughts on how most relevant parts work and what's what.